 In 2016 we were asked by Saltley Academy to help them stage a Shakespeare production with all 240 members of Year 8 as its cast.
 We agreed to the challenge and suggested the students perform twin productions over two days in Stratford-upon-Avon.
-This premise has evolved into an annual project, part of the school’s guarantee to new students.
+This premise has evolved into an annual project, part of the school’s guarantee to new students which ran until 2024.

-Timetable changs have meant we couldn’t be present in as many English lessons as before, to compensate we have been going into lots more Drama lessons to work on basic acting skills, while putting more directorial responsiblity onto the English Teachers and classes themselves.
+Timetable changes have meant we couldn’t be present in as many English lessons as before, to compensate we have been going into lots more Drama lessons to work on basic acting skills, while putting more directorial responsiblity onto the English Teachers and classes themselves.
 This has been a very positive change.
+In 2024 we got a lot more collaborative with the Education Dept at the Shakespeare Birthplace Trust and the students undertook an exciting range of activities in Startford-Upon-Avon after their performances.

 Credits